SSV Stötteritz: History

 SSV has its roots in the establishment of a gymnastics department within a workers' sports club that would later go on to become separate sports club.
 A football department was formed in 1911 as part of what was later known as Arbeiter Turn- und Sportverein Stötteritz.
 The footballers captured their first ATSB championship in 1921 by defeating Nordiska Berlin 3:0.
 The following season they returned to the league final where they beat BV 06 Cassel 4:1.
 Their last title came in 1923 versus Alemannia 22 Berlin in a match that had to be replayed after the Berlin side protested following their 1:0 loss.
 Stötteritz won the rematch 3:1.

 The team merged with Freie Turnerschaft Südost Leipzig on 1 March 1924 to create Verein für Leibesübungen Leipzig-Südost and was then absent from the national scene until 1929 when they advanced as far as the ATSB semi-finals where they were put out by FT Döbern.
-The club was displaced as the dominant side in the ATSB by Dresdner SV 10, which won four consecutive titles from 1924–27 before leaving to play in a separate workers' league known as the Kampfgemeinschaft für Rote Sporteinheit.
+The club was displaced as the dominant side in the ATSB by Dresdner SV 10, which won four consecutive titles from 1924 to 1927 before leaving to play in a separate workers' league known as the Kampfgemeinschaft für Rote Sporteinheit.
 VfL disappeared in 1933 under the Nazis, who banned workers' and faith-based clubs as politically unpalatable, with the membership going to Sportverein Südost Leipzig.

 Following World War II, the club was re-established as SG Stötteritz and became part of the separate football competition that emerged in Soviet-occupied East Germany.
 They played variously as BSG Stern Südost Leipzig, BSG Mechanik Südost Leipzig, and BSG Motor Südost Leipzig within the industry-sponsored Betriebssportgemeinschaft system.
 In 1956, the club became part of BSG Motor Stötteritz.
-On 19 June 1990, following German reunification, Motor adopted the name SSV Stötteritz and currently play lower tier football in the city-based Stadtliga Leipzig (VIII).
+On 19 June 1990, following German reunification, Motor adopted the name SSV Stötteritz and currently play lower-tier football in the city-based Stadtliga Leipzig (VIII).